lkoolik/isrm_health_calculations/README.md

    3. Methodology:
       1. Calls `plot_total_mortality`.
       2. Calls `export_health_impacts.

+10. `combine_hia_summaries`: combines the three endpoint summary tables into one export file
+   1. Inputs:
+      * `acm_summary`: a summary dataframe containing population, excess all-cause mortality, and all-cause mortality rates
+      * `ihd_summary`: a summary dataframe containing population, excess IHD mortality, and IHD mortality rates
+      * `lcm_summary`: a summary dataframe containing population, excess lung cancer mortality, and lung cancer mortality rates
+      * `output_dir`: a filepath string of the location of the output directory
+      * `f_out`: the name of the file output category (will append additional information)
+      * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
+   2. Outputs: None
+   3. Methodology:
+      1. Merges the summary dataframes together
+      2. Removes excess columns
+      3. Saves as CSV file

+11. `create_rename_dict`: makes a global rename code dictionary for easier updating
+   1. Inputs: None
+   2. Outputs:
+      * `logging_code`: a dictionary that maps endpoint names to log statement codes
+   3. Methodology:
+      1. Defines a dictionary and returns it.

 #### `tool_utils.py`
 The `tool_utils` library contains a handful of scripts that are useful for code execution.